Curve Card Review 2023: Fees, Safety, Usability, and More

 Is Curve Right For You?

 All things considered, Curve is an excellent spending option — one that we solidly recommend you consider if you have multiple bank cards that you struggle to get a handle on.

-On the other hand, if you're looking for a more fully-fledged digital banking service, then we recommend you compare your options more closely.
-We particularly like the Wise Multi-Currency Account and Revolut — as these two services are industry leaders in cross-border payments and digital banking — but we recommend you explore our reviews first to make sure that they're right for you.
-For example, if you like the sound of the cashback and insurance perks that come with the higher tiers of Curve, then we'd also recommend you explore Revolut Premium and Revolut Metal, which give similar benefits and a wide scope of service at a similar price.
+On the other hand, if you're looking for a more fully-fledged digital banking service, we recommend you compare your options more closely.
+We particularly like the Wise Account and Revolut — as these two services are industry leaders in cross-border payments and digital banking — but we recommend you explore our reviews first to ensure they're right for you.

 To get a better sense of how these services compare, take a look at the table below to see how they weigh up in terms of international transactions and banking: